 GDPR concerns discussed by the retailers compelled us to share our experience of helping a top UK retailer become GDPR compliant within a few days.

-About The Fragrance Shop (TFS)
+The Fragrance Shop (TFS)

-The Fragrance Shop, just like you, were concerned about the latest GDPR regulation that were to come into effect on the 25th May 2018.
-With a revenue size of over £120 mn, and online revenue amounting to 20% of the total revenue, their business thrives on customer data as well as the degree of trust on their brand.
+The Fragrance Shop, just like you, was concerned about the latest GDPR regulation that was to come into effect on the 25th May 2018.
+With a revenue size of over £120 mn, and online revenue amounting to 20% of the total revenue, their business thrives on customer data as well as the degree of trust in their brand.
 While, the fragrance retailer intended to offer personalised customer experiences across brands – Scent Addict, The Fragrance Shop and Indulge Beauty, they also wanted to be highly transparent to their customers.
 GDPR was not just a regulation, but an opportunity for them to achieve this transparency.

 GDPR implications on TFS online stores